willmino/UFOs/README.md

 ![filters](https://github.com/willmino/UFOs/blob/main/images/all_filters.png)

-For example, if a user wants to find all of the UFO Sightings listed on the website that occurred in the city of El Cajon, CA, they must enter "el cajon" into the "Enter City" filter field.
+For example, if a user wants to find all of the UFO Sightings listed on the website that occurred in the city of El Cajon, CA, they must enter "el cajon" (all lowercase) into the "Enter City" filter field.
 Below is an image which shows the correct input into the city filter field.

 ![filter_example](https://github.com/willmino/UFOs/blob/main/images/filter_input.png).